ShimaBolboli/Ollama/README.md

 | LLaVA              | 7B         | 4.5GB | `ollama run llava`             |
 | Solar              | 10.7B      | 6.1GB | `ollama run solar`             |

+## Selected Models
-This document provides a step-by-step guide to using Ollama, a powerful tool for interacting with large language models (LLMs).
-We'll cover the installation process, how to use the Ollama API with Curl, and explore the differences between two popular models: Llama3 and Gemma:2b.
+The models Llama3 and Gemma:2b are used in this document and explore the differences between two popular models: Llama3 and Gemma:2b.